United States Air Force Band: WAF Band

-In January 1951, Howard organized the 543rd Air Force Band made up of 19 female airmen from the Women in the Air Force (WAF) program.
+In January 1951, Howard organized the 543rd Air Force Band made up of 19 female airmen from the Women's Air Force (WAF) program.
 He expanded this group to some 50 members and in June 1955, in Air Force Regulation 190-21, they were officially designated "United States WAF Band", acknowledging their de facto status as USAF representatives rather than their original status as a simple base band.
 Their official mission became to "assist, within their capabilities, in promoting Air Force objectives and enhancing the prestige of the Air Force and the United States."
 This meant there were now two bands serving as ambassadors of the USAF: the all-male Air Force Band and the all-female WAF Band.
 The WAF Band was dissolved in 1961 following its commander's contravention of a directive from Howard restricting performances at civilian schools and county fairs.

 Performances

-Over the years, The United States Air Force Band has performed live for over 100 million people and has been broadcast via television and radio to audiences around the globe.
+The United States Air Force Band has performed live for over 100 million people and has been broadcast via television and radio to audiences around the globe.
 It has embarked on 25 international concert tours, with performances in more than 50 countries and 42 world capitals.

 The United States Air Force Band performance schedule is coordinated by the 11th Operations Group on Joint Base Anacostia-Bolling, which works with the Commander of the Air Force Band and the Air Force Band Operations Office to schedule performances and ceremonies by the Band's performing ensembles.

 Members of the Air Force Band's support staff, including the Library, Production, Technical Support, as well as the Administration, Marketing and Outreach, and Supply offices, also work to coordinate, promote, and facilitate performances throughout the year.

 The United States Air Force Band took part in both the 2012 and 2017 Macy's Thanksgiving Day Parades, each parade appearance honoring a major anniversary since the foundation of the Air Force.

 Performances by The United States Air Force Band include: